Ford first-quarter U.S. auto sales tumble 12.5% on coronavirus hit

-(Reuters) - Ford Motor Corp (F.N) on Thursday posted a 12.5% fall in U.S. auto sales for the first quarter, as production halts and social distancing in the face of the coronavirus pandemic stalled demand across the auto industry.
+April 2 (Reuters) - Ford Motor Corp on Thursday posted a 12.5% fall in U.S. auto sales for the first quarter, as production halts and social distancing in the face of the coronavirus pandemic stalled demand across the auto industry.

 The No.2.
 U.S. automaker sold 516,330 vehicles in the country in the quarter, down from 590,249 a year earlier.